Trump names counterterrorism chief as acting director of national intelligence

-WASHINGTON (Reuters) - President Donald Trump said on Thursday that Joseph Maguire, the current chief of the National Counterterrorism Centre, will become the acting director of national intelligence.
+WASHINGTON (Reuters) - President Donald Trump said on Thursday that Joseph Maguire, the current chief of the National Counterterrorism Center, will become the acting director of national intelligence.

 “Admiral Maguire has a long and distinguished career in the military, retiring from the U.S. Navy in 2010,” Trump said on Twitter.

-Earlier on Thursday, the agency’s No. 2 official, Sue Gordon, resigned.
+Earlier on Thursday, the No. 2 official at the Office of the Director of National Intelligence (ODNI), Sue Gordon, resigned.
 She said in her resignation letter to Trump: “Know that our people are our strength, and they will never fail you or the Nation.
 You are in good hands.”

 Last week, Trump dropped his first choice to replace Coats, U.S. Representative John Ratcliffe, after questions arose about the Republican congressman’s lack of experience and possible exaggerations in his resume.